apache/nuttx-apps/system/zmodem/README.txt

   2. Add CONFIG_DEBUG=1 to the make command line to enable debug output
   3. Make sure to clean old target .o files before making new host .o files.

-  This build is untested as of 2013-7-16.
+  This build is has been verified as of 2013-7-16 using Linux to transfer files with an Olimex LPC1766STK board.
+It works great and seems to solve all of the problems found with the Linux sz/rz implementation.

 Status
 ======
-    2013-7-15:  I have tested with the configs/olimex-lpc1766stk configuration.
-I have been able to send large and small files with the sz command.
-I have been able to receive small files, but there are problems receiving large files:  The Linux SZ does not obey the buffering limits and continues to send data while rz is writing the previously received data to the file and the serial driver's RX buffer is overrun by a few bytes while the write is in progress.
+    2013-7-15: Testing against the Linux rz/sz commands.

+      I have tested with the configs/olimex-lpc1766stk configuration.
+I have been able to send large and small files with the target sz command.
+I have been able to receive small files, but there are problems receiving large files using the Linux sz command:  The Linux SZ does not obey the buffering limits and continues to send data while rz is writing the previously received data to the file and the serial driver's RX buffer is overrun by a few bytes while the write is in progress.
 As a result, when it reads the next buffer of data, a few bytes may be missing.
 The symptom of this missing data is a CRC check failure.

       Either (1) we need a more courteous host application, or (2) we need to greatly improve the target side buffering capability!